-Outlook - Demand is slowing across most product segments as customers react to the condition of the overall economy.
+Outlook - Demand is slowing across most product segments as customers react to the condition of the overall economy which we currently expect to result in lower sales and operating income at our Component Products Segment for the year as compared to 2006.
 Asian sourced competitive pricing pressures are expected to continue to be a challenge for us as Asian manufacturers, particularly those located in China, gain share in certain markets.
 We believe the impact of this environment will be mitigated through our ongoing initiatives to expand both new products and new market opportunities.
-Our strategy in responding to the competitive pricing pressure has included reducing production cost through product reengineering, improvement in manufacturing processes through lean manufacturing techniques and moving production to lower-cost facilities, including our own Asian-based manufacturing facilities.
+Our strategy in responding to the competitive pricing pressure has included reducing production costs through product reengineering, improving manufacturing processes through lean manufacturing techniques and moving production to lower-cost facilities, including our own Asian-based manufacturing facilities.
 In addition, we continue to develop sources for lower cost components for certain product lines to strengthen our ability to meet competitive pricing when practical.
 We also emphasize and focus on opportunities where we can provide value-added customer support services that Asian-based manufacturers are generally unable to provide.
-As a result of pursuing this strategy, we will forgo certain segment sales in favor of developing new products and new market opportunities where we believe the combination of our cost control initiatives and value added approach will produce better results for our shareholders.
+As a result of pursuing this strategy, we will forego certain segment sales in favor of developing new products and new market opportunities where we believe the combination of our cost control initiatives and value-added approach will produce better results for our shareholders.
 We also expect raw material cost volatility to continue during the remainder of 2007, which we may not be able to fully recover through price increases or surcharges due to the competitive nature of the markets we serve.